TheS1lentArr0w/Milestone-Project-3/README.md

 When there is, send links to me in an email.

+## Motivation
+Allows me to get an update every day to see if there are any new posts indicating a giveaway.
+Within the email, a link will be provided leading to the original post.
+This will allow me to make my comment and enter the giveaway.

 ## Additional Functionality
 * Currently cannot be automated as email requires login.
 Need to find a way to automate this process.
 * Expand functionality to include [r/MechanicalKeyboardsUK][r/mkuk]